indianakernick/Game-Engine/README.md

 I very recently re-designed the way that the platform is encapculated in the Platform module.
 I'll still yet to move all of the `#ifdef USE_OPENGL` and `#ifdef USE_SDL` into the platform module.
 It's a big job and I'll have to do it in pieces so I don't break anything.

-According to grep, the Geometry module is the oldest module in the entire system being created on the 2nd of August, 2016.
-It's only used by a select few of the other modules and should really be replaced with GLM.

 ## Plans

 ### Typography